davisdre/azure-blog/_posts/2022-07-29-Cloud-build-1.markdown

 categories: azure, cloud build
 ---

+Are you looking for a cloud build?
+Here is a cloud build that I conducted with some colleages learning on what you can do in the cloud.
+Here is the cloud build that I shared with them in July 2022.

+This is just one approach on how to complete this, but NOTE, there are other ways that this could be conducted.

 # Introduction
 For our build we will create a Azure vm, install Docker, and run a Docker container for a website that I have created.
 You could use any Docker container of your choice.